Our research and networking opportunities in the coming months will focus on:

 - Understanding flood risk and impacts on communities and individuals:

-- Developing and sharing flood risk maps and materials through partnerships with industry and municipalities.
+- Developing and sharing flood maps and materials through partnerships with industry and municipalities.

-- Incorporating social vulnerability into flood risk maps to assist municipalities in targeting mitigation and outreach activities.
+- Incorporating social vulnerability into flood maps to assist municipalities in targeting mitigation and outreach activities.

 - Investigating the benefit of investment in flood mitigation measures prior to an event.